Back

 The dashboard provides the restaurant manager with real-time information, so they can quickly assess the situation and adapt.
 For example, the number of waiters in the restaurant depends on how many tables are reserved and how many guests are in line.
 These indicators are emphasized with the help of UI UX design.

-If it is a chain, the manager can also easily switch between different locations and see the key indicators of each of them.
+If it is a chain, the manager can also switch between different locations and see their key indicators easily.

 Dashboards that need improvements